 You may not know, but I am addicted to Instagram.
 Recently a virtual friend Benjamin (@thirdcoastgems), showcased an extremely talented designer called Joel (@freestonepeach).
 He is working with opal in wood and a whole bunch of other gemstones.
 A North Carolina native, he came to work with gems and timber via hospital construction and an MBA as you do!

-Joel has spent quite a bit of time in Japan and feels much affinity with the nickname given to him there.
+Joel has spent quite a bit of time in Japan and feels much affinity with the nickname given to him.
 Shibui is what they called him.
-Loosely translated it means “cool”, but more accurately it is translated as ‘seeking beauty in a modest and simple way without being flashy’.
+Loosely translated, it means “cool”, but more accurately, it is translated as ‘seeking beauty modestly and simply without being flashy’.
 Joel describes it best;

 I am a firm follower of the Shibui aesthetic.
 Shibui consists of seven qualifiers: Simplicity, Implicitness, Modesty, Silence, Naturalness, Everydayness, and Imperfection.
 I use flawed pieces of wood, scraps that would be burned, and fruit trees that are abandoned to infestation.
 I am fortunate to restrain this rough into elegant spontaneity.
 The wood with its flaws provides a darkling elegance, which the gems highlight.

-Although he is still in the the early stages of his designs, I think he is on to something special.
-You may notice that the opal used is predominantly Ethiopian – well I have a parcel sitting here ready to go and I’m hoping he can make something EXTRA special with it.
+Although he is still in the early stages of his designs, I think he is on to something special.
+You may notice that the opal used is predominantly Ethiopian – well, I have a parcel sitting here ready to go, and I’m hoping he can make something EXTRA special with it.

-Currently Joel has a few pieces for sale on his Etsy shop but also makes to order.
-Please follow him on Instragram and make sure you tell him how cool his stuff is and if you are looking for a gift for the the person who has everything – Freestone Peach may just have it!
+Currently, Joel has a few pieces for sale on his Etsy shop but also makes to order.
+So please follow him on Instagram and make sure you tell him how cool his stuff is and if you are looking for a gift for the person who has everything – Freestone Peach may have it!